jajaperson/iterable-utilities/README.md

 // ~> 661299633996843372696936915845169485496993302427362472690
 ```

-(`~>` means possible output)

 <!-- prettier-ignore-end -->

 If that isn't your thing,
 [`composer`](https://github.com/KSXGitHub/deno-compose) achieves a similar thing
-in the familar JavaScript syntax by providing 50 overloads.
-This does limit the
+in the familar JavaScript syntax by providing 50 type overloads.
+This does limit
-number of functions which can be chained together, but if you reach that point
+the number of functions which can be composed in one go, but if you reach that
-you should probably be breaking your code into smaller functions anyway.
+point you should probably be breaking your code into smaller functions anyway.

 ## API